Buddha’s Last Words

 Buddha's Last Words

-The main account of the Buddha’s final months is given in the Maha-parinibbana Sutta (sutra).
-Having taught for about forty-five years, and in his eightieth year, the Buddha’s body was frail and weak.
+The main account of Gotama Buddha’s final months is given in the Maha-parinibbana Sutta (sutra).
+Having taught for about forty-five years, and in his eightieth year, Gotama’s body was frail and weak.
 He and his monks/students were staying in a village in north-east India during the monsoon retreat.
 He is reported to have asked all the other students to leave, with only his cousin and close companion, Ananda, staying on to look after him.
 At some point he indicates to Ananda that he only has three more months to live.
 Ananda is understandably upset and greatly saddened by this news.

 It is at this moment that Ananda asks the Buddha if he will give some last instructions to his students before he passes away.
-The Buddha replies by asking, what more do his students want from him?
+Gotama replies by asking, what more do his students want from him?
 He has spent a lifetime teaching and a few more words aren’t going to make much difference.
 Surely, his students (the sangha) know better than to be dependent on the Buddha for leadership and guidance?
 He continues: “Therefore, Ananda, you should live with yourself as an island, yourself as a refuge, and with no other refuge; with the Dharma as an island, the Dharma as refuge, and with no other refuge.”
 [I have suggested elsewhere a way to reconcile these apparently contradictory statements – see: Topics – Learning from Experience page.]

 Stephen Batchelor* offers a slightly different rendering: “Conditions are subject to decay.
 Work out your salvation with care.”
 However, as Batchelor points out, there is no suggestion of the idea of salvation in the original Pali text.
 A more appropriate rendering might be: “Conditions are subject to ceaseless change, strive onwards with care.”
 That is: strive for awakening and wisdom with care.